 Day 09: Axum/Lalibela (Flight)

 A short flight this morning takes us to Lalibela.
-The city contains 11 monolithic churches that were built in the 12th century and are carved out of the pink granite rock; they have been classified as a UNESCO World Heritage Site.
+The city contains a highlight of cultural tours in Ethiopia, 11 monolithic churches that were built in the 12th century and are carved out of the pink granite rock; they have been classified as a UNESCO World Heritage Site.
 Each church (Bet) has a unique architectural style; all are superbly carved and most of them are decorated with well-preserved paintings.
 The entire city may be described as a sculpture dedicated to the glory of God.
 The afternoon is dedicated to visiting the first group of churches, known as the Northern Group of Churches.
 Bet Medihanialem is the largest, supported by 72 pillars and houses the 7kg (15 lbs) gold Lalibela Cross.
 We go through a tunnel from Bet Medihanialem to Bet Mariam, in which there is a pillar; it is said that Jesus Christ leaned against this pillar when he appeared in a vision to King Lalibela.
 Bet Mariam also contains fabulous carvings of various birds and animals.
 We also visit Bet Danaghel; a chapel built in honor of martyred nuns.
 Bet Golgotha and Bet Mikael are twin churches and many believe that a visit to Bet Golgotha alone can guarantee your place in heaven!
 The twin churches also contain many important religious items and some of the best examples of early religious art in the country.
 The last church we visit today is Bet Giyorgis, one of the more recent churches and best preserved.
 We walk back to our hotel and on the way back if time allows, we will have stops at the souvenir shops and around the city center.

 Day 10: Lalibela